bhartiy/learnsellacious/pages/36.marketplace/15.pickup-availability/docs.md

 ![](Screenshot%202020-05-14%20at%202.48.40%20PM.png)

-4. Sellers have to make a pickup shipping rule(free rule) in order to let the buyer use pickup functionality.
+4. Sellers have to make a **Pickup shipping rule(free rule)** in order to let the buyer use pickup functionality.
 When making shipping rules choose Pickup in Shipping Quotation Method/API.

 ![](Screenshot%202020-05-14%20at%202.52.43%20PM.png)